toychicken/lrg.io/content/articles/spikes-pocs-prototypes-and-the-mvp.md

 ##### Note - The title in the Front matter above is replayed at the top of the rendered article
 ---

 Here I attempt to provide some clarity around what I consider the differences between Spikes, POCs, Prototypes and the MVP.
-Mainly so I never have to hear the phrase “Let’s just knock up a quick MVP to see if the client likes it” again…
+Mainly so I never have to hear the phrase "Let’s just knock up a quick MVP to see if the client likes it" again…

 ## Spikes